 A Guide to Wine Country

 Santa Barbara Wine Country's stunning landscape is dotted with world-class wineries, lavender farms, horse ranches, and oak-studded rolling hills.
-Enjoy picturesque wine tours on sun-kissed vineyards before heading to dinner at any one of the valley's five star dining options.
+Enjoy picturesque wine tours on sun-kissed vineyards before heading to dinner at any one of the valley's thoughtfully sourced and refined dining options.

 Santa Ynez Inn guests can experience all that the lush wine country has to offer with our exclusive Tasting Passport, included with every stay - featuring tastings at our partner wineries and vineyards found on the map below.